MicrosoftDocs/entra-docs/docs/identity/domain-services/network-considerations.md

 ### Port 3389 - management using remote desktop

-* Used for remote desktop connections to domain controllers in your managed domain.
+* Used for remote desktop connections to domain controllers in your managed domain, this port cannot be changed or encapsulated into another port.
 * The default network security group rule uses the *CorpNetSaw* service tag to further restrict traffic.
     * This service tag permits only secure access workstations on the Microsoft corporate network to use remote desktop to the managed domain.
     * Access is only allowed with business justification, such as for management or troubleshooting scenarios.